LHaubold/Sci-fi-Bullethell/README.md

 has to shoot them so that he can progress further without beeing killed.
 There is alo a simple Highscore that unfortunately is not saved but its there so that playing doesnt feel completely pointless.
 Remaining lifes and health as well as the current power up
 (there is only one) and the highscore are diplayed with a UI that i build myself using Photoshop and some free to use UI graphics.

-Controls:
+/
+Controls:/
-Move with WASD or the Arrow keys
+Move with WASD or the Arrow keys/
-Shoot with space
+Shoot with space/
-Hide UI with C
+Hide UI with C/
 Return to Menu with Esc (this will reset Highscore)